chromaui/learnstorybook.com/content/intro-to-storybook/react/en/creating-addons.md

 });
 ```

-This is the a typical boilerplate code to get started and going over what the code is doing:
+This is the typical boilerplate code to get you started.
+Going over what the code is doing:

 - We're registering a new addon in our Storybook.
 - Add a new UI element for our addon with some options (a title that will define our addon and the type of element used) and render it with some text for now.